 Still, if you stay within healthy intakes of good MCT oils like avocado, coconut, and olive oil, it is most likely that it will improve ketone production in your body and get you into ketosis quick.

-• Nature's Way MCT Oil, Brain and Body Fuel, provides medium chain triglycerides (MCTs) from coconut.* 100% Potency and contains 14 grams of MCTs per serving, including caprylic and capric acids.
+- Nature's Way Organic MCT Oil provides medium chain triglycerides (MCTs) from coconut.
+100% Potency and contains 14 grams of MCTs per serving, including caprylic (C8) & capric (C10) acids.
 See Supplement Facts for Total Fat and Saturated Fat Content.

-• MCT Oil helps you feel full and is quickly digested and converted into energy for your brain and body, making it a convenient way to help power your day.*
+- MCT Oil helps you feel full and is quickly absorbed and converted into energy for your brain and body.*

-• Pure source, no palm or filler oils.
-Only from premium coconuts.
-Flavorless and odorless.
+- Pure source, no palm or filler oils.
+From premium coconuts.
 Hexane-free.
+Paleo, Keto, and Vegan-Certified.

 Exercise on Keto